cremerlab/fermentation_products/README.md

 purposes, this directory can be ignored.

 ### `figures`
-This directory contains PDF files of all of the figures present in the manuscript as well as the HTML files of the interactive figures.
+This directory contains  files of all of the figures present in the manuscript as well as the HTML files of the interactive figures.

 ## License